USDA-SCINet/scinet-site/sn_collections/_guides/data/datatransfer.md

 * To start the transfer click the blue box with the arrow at the bottom of the page pointing in the direction of the destination pane.
 * You may now click ‘Activity’ at the left to see a list of current and prior transfers.
 Click on "File Manager" at the top left of the page to get back to the main page.

-### Globus Connect Personal
+## Globus Connect Personal
-To transfer files to your personal computer you may use Globus Connect Personal.
+To transfer files to or from your personal computer you may use Globus Connect Personal.
 A link “Install Globus Connect Personal” can be found in the Recent tab and in the "More Options" tab in the list of Collections.
 Click on "Collection" box to get to the list.

 The installation instructions for Globus Connect Personal are available here:
 * [Windows Install Instructions](https://docs.globus.org/how-to/globus-connect-personal-windows/)